 The amount of your fees varies depending on:

-which course you are studying
+which units you are studying

-whether or not you are being sponsored for some or all of your tuition fees
+whether or not you are being sponsored for some or all of your tuition fees.

 To find out the exact amount you need to pay, log in to My Financials and view your Statement of Account and Tax Invoice.
 This will show the current calculation based on your enrolment, and any loans and discounts you've successfully applied for.